Mletter1/project1-DNA-Decision-Tree/assign1/hw1temp/README.txt

   validation.txt

 Instruction:
   1. The main method for this application is main.py.
-If you want to run this application, just type command as follow:
+If you want to run_build_tree this application, just type command as follow:
 	$python main.py <training_file> <validation_file> <confidence> <splitting_mode>
 where training_file is the name of file to train the algorithm and validation_file